Perry Ng: Cardiff City

 In early January 2021, Artell rejected an initial offer for Ng, reportedly £250,000, from Championship side Cardiff City.
 On 19 January, the transfer, for an undisclosed fee, was confirmed; the BBC reported Cardiff would pay Crewe an initial £350,000, which could rise to £500,000, and would keep the player until the summer of 2024.
 He made his debut the next day in a 1–0 home defeat against Queens Park Rangers.

 Ng was sent off after receiving two yellow cards in Cardiff's opening game of the 2022–23 season, a 1–0 home victory against Norwich City on 30 July 2022.
 He scored his first goal for the club on 13 September in a 3–2 win at Middlesbrough.
 In December 2022, Blackpool striker Gary Madine was accused of deliberately stamping on Ng, but faced no FA action as he had been cautioned by the referee.
 On 4 March 2023, after Cardiff goalkeeper Ryan Allsop was sent off in the 90th minute of their match against Bristol City, Ng took over in goal for the final minutes, keeping a clean sheet.
+Ng was Cardiff's 'Player of the Year' and Players' Player of the Year for the 2022–23 campaign.

+On 24 August 2023, Ng signed a new three-year deal to keep him at Cardiff until the summer of 2026.
+Ng's performances throughout the 2023–24 season again earned him Cardiff's 'Player of the Year' and 'Players' Player of the Year' awards; he was Cardiff's top scorer with six goals and manager Erol Bulut said he expected offers from other clubs.
+However, he remained at the club, but Cardiff were relegated to League One at the end of the 2024–25 season, during which Ng made 37 appearances, scoring once (Cardiff were winless after seven matches, but in the eighth game Ng scored the only goal in the side's 1–0 home victory over Millwall on 1 October 2024).

+Ng suffered a knee injury during the summer 2025 pre-season period, but returned to the first team action in late August 2025.